ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 The understanding that I don't have enough time eventually led to reading the book "Make Time".

 # What am I excited about in my life now?

-What about that makes me excited?
+## Example

 > I'm excited about writing a new blog post.
 I want to try writing a draft
 > first, and see if it helps me to write faster.
 Also, I want to try other
-> strategies.
+> writing strategies.

+## What good can come out of asking this

+This question gives me **something to look forward** in my day.
+I can be excited to watch more lectures on writing fantasy.
+Or reading a new book ("Show Your Work").

 # What am I proud about in my life now?
 What about that makes me proud?
 > I'm proud I've started to talk with more people.
 It took courage and some